GiantSpaceRobot/FindFungi/README.md

 ## Getting Started

-These instructions will hopefully allow you to get a copy of FindFungi up and running on your own compute-cluster for development or your own analyses.
+These instructions will hopefully allow you to get a copy of FindFungi up and running on your own compute-cluster/server for development or your own analyses.
+If using a non-IBM LSF compute cluster, change the 'bsub' commands to reflect your architecture.
+If using a single server, remove the 'bsub' commands.

 ### Prerequisites